(I’m reposting this as it’s own page because I think it helps to make sense of the blog title….)

 I described the guitar as best I could.
 In large handwritten print, trying to fill the sheet.
 And put my preassigned number at the top.
 He shuffled the stack and began to read them aloud.
 Looking back, I suppose it was somewhat unfair to choose that song.
 He was a product of the 60’s and Vietnam.
 But, I took great pride in the fact that he knew the song from my description of the guitar.
 It was more a description of its meaning to me, but I suppose emotion poured into an instrument evokes the same human emotion in anyone who has a tie to a particular song.

 And thus I have named my blog.
 All Along the Watchtower…It reminds me of the better parts of myself.
 It’s the escape, not from a dire state of life.
 No, not at all.
-It’s an escape from the things the tie us to the mundane.
+It’s an escape from the things that tie us to the mundane.
 It’s an escape from the things that imprison us and enslave us.
 We know what it is doing, and we rise above it.

 Addendum: The subhead of this blog comes from Bob Dylan’s original written version of the song—not Jimi’s sung version.
 For those who care about those things!